ElectronicStructureLibrary/elsi-interface/INSTALL.md

 ### 2) Solvers

-The ELPA, libOMM, NTPoly, and PEXSI solver libraries, as well as the SuperLU\_DIST and PT-SCOTCH libraries are redistributed through this ELSI package.
-Experienced users are encouraged to link the ELSI interface against external, better optimized solver libraries.
+The ELPA, libOMM, NTPoly, BSEPACK, and PEXSI solver libraries, as well as the SuperLU\_DIST and PT-SCOTCH libraries (both required by PEXSI) are redistributed through this ELSI package.
+Experienced users are encouraged to link the ELSI interface against externally installed, better optimized solver libraries.
 Relevant options are:

 * `USE_EXTERNAL_ELPA`
 * `USE_EXTERNAL_OMM`
 * `USE_EXTERNAL_PEXSI`
 * `USE_EXTERNAL_NTPOLY`
+* `USE_EXTERNAL_BSEPACK`

 All external libraries and include paths should be set via: